ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 A combination of multiple of these methods can be configured if required to identify devices within a diverse environment.
 Devices that are present in Intune, as well as those that are registered to Azure AD (hybrid joined), are automatically synchronised to MCAS.
 To use client certificates to identify devices either a trusted root or intermediate certificate must be uploaded to MCAS in Privacy-Enhanced Mail (PEM) format.

-#### Design Decisions

-The tables below describe the Device Identification design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.
+Table 96 Device Identification Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---